mahes-a/2024/Azure Machine Leaning/StableDiffusionwithAIContentSafety.md

-# DesignBuddy: An Image Generation Web App Powered by Stability AI stable-diffusion, Hosted on Azure with AI Content Safety #
+# ArtisticAssistant: An Image Generation Web App Powered by Stability AI stable-diffusion, Hosted on Azure with AI Content Safety #

-DesignBuddy is a Gradio UI application that uses  stabilityai-stable-diffusion-2-1 Model to generate images from text inputs.
+ArtisticAssistant is a Gradio UI application that uses  stabilityai-stable-diffusion-2-1 Model to generate images from text inputs.
 Hosted on Azure, it ensures reliable performance and scalability.
 It integrates with Azure AI Content Safety, preventing the generation of inappropriate content.
-DesignBuddy is a user-friendly tool for anyone looking to leverage AI in their creative process.
+ArtisticAssistant is a user-friendly tool for anyone looking to leverage AI in their creative process.

 ## High-level Architecture